Fruity Pebble Cake with Cereal Milk

 To freeze the cake, slice it and place the slices in an airtight container.
 Then place the container in a freezer bag, squeezing out all the excess air.
 Freeze for about 2 months.

 Thanks so much for reading today’s post, I hope you guys enjoy this cake!
-If you have any questions, just comment down below and please be patient for a response 🙂 Make sure to tag me @baranbakery on instagram if you make this banana cake.
+If you have any questions, just comment down below and please be patient for a response 🙂 Make sure to tag me @baranbakery on instagram if you make this cake.
 As always, have a blessed day and happy baking!

 Love, B